 News

-In a long-standing relationship with the Massachusetts Executive Office of Elder Affairs (EOEA), the Center for Aging & Disability Education & Research (CADER) at BUSSW offers a free online course: “Prevention and Elimination of Discrimination Based on Sexual Orientation and Gender Identity and Expression.”
-This course is mandatory training for case managers, staff members, and volunteers working with Massachusetts EOEA, Aging Services Access Points (ASAP), and MassHealth Office of Long Term Services and Supports (OLTSS).
-The course is part of EOEA’s commitment to ensure improved access for underrepresented communities among older adults in Massachusetts.
-Since it was launched two years ago, over 28,000 learners have registered for and completed the course.
+In a long-standing relationship with the Massachusetts Executive Office of Aging and Independence (EOAI, also known as AGE) and the Center for Aging & Disability Education & Research (CADER) at BUSSW offers a free online course: “Prevention and Elimination of Discrimination Based on Sexual Orientation and Gender Identity and Expression.”
+The course is part of AGE’s commitment to ensure improved access for underrepresented communities among older adults in Massachusetts.
+Since it was launched four years ago, over 36,000 learners have registered for and completed the course.

-“CADER is pleased to collaborate with EOEA in their commitment to ensure that all individuals receiving services are treated with respect and compassion regardless of race, creed, gender identity, or whom they love,” says Research Assistant Professor Bronwyn Keefe, director of CADER and The Network for Professional Education.
+“CADER is pleased to continue our longstanding collaboration with AGE in advancing their commitment to equitable, respectful, and compassionate care for all individuals receiving services, inclusive of all races, ethnicities, faiths, gender identities, and expressions of love,” says Research Associate Professor Bronwyn Keefe, director of CADER and The Network for Professional Education.

-CADER and EOEA also have a statewide Certificate Initiative partnership to provide online, self-paced certificate programs for professionals serving older adults and persons with disabilities in the Commonwealth employed at ASAPs or COAs.
-CADER has trained over 2,000 people in the past two years across the Commonwealth in key skills, knowledge, and competencies to meet Elder Affairs’ mission to promote independence, empowerment, and well-being of older people, individuals with disabilities, and their families.
+CADER and AGE also have a statewide Certificate Initiative partnership to provide training in key practice areas for professionals serving older adults and persons with disabilities in the Commonwealth employed at ASAPs or COAs.
+Through this partnership, CADER has trained over 2,000 people in the past four years across the Commonwealth in key skills, knowledge, and competencies to meet AGE’s mission to promote independence, empowerment, and well-being of older people, individuals with disabilities, and their families.

 About the Course